ccoupe/mqtt-camera-motion/README.md

 The first thing to do is reduce the frame size.
 Just large enough to capture the detail you want to detect.
-Since I only want to detect me, sitting at a desk and barely moving that's were I aim the camera.
+Since I only want to detect me, sitting at a desk and barely moving that's where I aim the camera.
 I can get by with 400 x 400.
 Use the smallest frame that works for you.

 Fortunately we don't need 30fps full speed video.
 In my webcam config I have `"frame_skip": 10,` which means read a frame, sleep for 10 frames, read a frame and compare.
 That works out to have latency of detection of 1/3 second.
 Of course, if your machine can't keep up with 30fps then you're already dropping frames.
-On a Raspberry PI it might be a much lower value because it can't keep up as it is.

-The current algo uses a 'contour size' to find the points of interest for determining movement.
-The comparsion is `contourArea < contour_limit` triggers a possible `active`.
-My webcam, 3 feet from me uses a `"contour_limit": 900,` Your mileage may vary.
-700 wasn't good enough for me.

 `"active_hold": 10,` means we'll wait at least 10 `ticks` after sending an `active` to the MQTT topic (Hubitat driver) before we think about issue an `inactive`.
 In combination with